 TransCode Therapeutics Announces Closing of $1.5 Million Registered Direct Offering of Common Stock Priced At-The-Market under Nasdaq Rules

-BOSTON, Feb.
-17, 2023 (GLOBE NEWSWIRE) -- TransCode Therapeutics, Inc. RNAZ (the "Company"), an RNA oncology company committed to more effectively treating cancer using RNA therapeutics, today announced the closing of its previously announced registered direct offering of 2,846,300 shares of common stock priced at-the-market under Nasdaq rules at $0.527 per share for gross proceeds of $1.5 million.
+/EIN News/ -- BOSTON, Feb.
+17, 2023 (GLOBE NEWSWIRE) -- TransCode Therapeutics, Inc. (Nasdaq: RNAZ) (the “Company”), an RNA oncology company committed to more effectively treating cancer using RNA therapeutics, today announced the closing of its previously announced registered direct offering of 2,846,300 shares of common stock priced at-the-market under Nasdaq rules at $0.527 per share for gross proceeds of $1.5 million.

 H.C.
 Wainwright & Co. acted as the exclusive placement agent for the offering.